 Marijuana And Period Cramps

-In cultures around the globe, for generations, people have used cannabis as a component of the herbal medicines that have been administered to women suffering from painful menstrual cramping.
+In cultures around the globe, for generations, people have used cannabis as a component of the herbal medicines that have been administered to women suffering from menstrual cramping.
 In fact, it’s even been noted that Queen Victoria of the United Kingdom was given marijuana to soothe her period cramps.

 Marijuana and PMS